News

 He was last seen batting phenomenally during England Test series.

-Rishabh Pant has been the talk of the town even before India drew the Anderson-Tendulkar Trophy in England.
+Rishabh Pant had been the talk of the town since India drew the Anderson-Tendulkar Trophy in England.
 The wicketkeeper-batter was taken off the field in an ambulance after fracturing his right foot during the Manchester Test.
 Despite excruciating pain, Pant came out to bat with his broken foot.
-Earlier at Lord’s in the third Test, he had injured his finger.
-Whilst he still batted in both Tests, the wicketkeeping duties were taken care of by Dhruv Jurel.
+Earlier at Lord’s in the third Test, he had injured his finger too.
+However, the 28-year-old will reportedly feature in the upcoming Ranji Trophy 2025-26 season.

-As per the latest update, Rishabh Pant is currently in Mumbai to assess the timeline and finer details of his recovery.
-The wicketkeeper-batter is expected to return soon to the National Cricket Academy’s Centre of Excellence (CoE) in Bengaluru to continue his rehab.
-However, his foot remains strapped, indicating that he is still away from full fitness.
+As per the updates before the Asia Cup 2025, Rishabh Pant was in Mumbai to assess the timeline and finer details of his recovery.
+The wicketkeeper-batter then returned to the National Cricket Academy’s Centre of Excellence (CoE) in Bengaluru to continue his rehab.
+However, his foot remained strapped, indicating that he was still away from full fitness.
+His return for the ongoing West Indies Test series at home in October also seemed unlikely.

 Pant was in tremendous batting form in England, scoring two centuries in two innings in Leeds, followed by half-centuries.
 However, injuries ruled him out of the last Test at The Oval.
 Despite playing one match less, Pant was India’s fourth-highest run-getter in the series, with 479 runs coming at a striking rate of 77.63.